ProtocolONE/ptah-docs/content/docs/marketing.md

 {{< columns >}}
 ✨ **Logo**

 The game logo is essential in branding.
-Your logo can be either the text-only version, the symbol, or text and symbol combined.
+Your logo can be a text-only version, a symbol, or a text and a symbol combined.

 <--->
 🔠 **Fonts**